 If we were to spend one day in Deadwood South Dakota, we would visit the above mentioned attractions.
 It would be a long day, but we would leave town feeling good about the experience.
-However, there are other worthy attractions in town, and we’ll mention a few of them.
+However, there are other worthy things to do in Deadwood SD, and we’ll mention a few of them.

 One of the don’t-miss things to do in the Black Hills of South Dakota is to visit a gold mine, and this mine is as good as any other.
 It is located on the way out of town as you head toward Lead.

 Inspired by his time spent filming Dances with Wolves, Kevin Costner’s Tatanka: Story of the Bison, focuses on the relationship between the Lakota Tribe and the North American Plains Bison.
 Admission is $12 for adults, $6 for kids under 13.
 The gate closes at 16:30 sharp.
 This is considered a top-rated Deadwood attraction.

 The Days of ’76 Museum began as a repository for the horse-drawn wagons, stagecoaches, carriages, clothing, memorabilia, and archives generated by the annual Days of ’76 celebrations.
-It is now a state-of-the-art facility filled with thematic exhibitions.
+It is now a state-of-the-art facility.
+If horse-drawn wagons are you jam, this is absolutely one of the best things to do in Deadwood SD.

-Deadwood was an epic camp in the expanding American landscape that will long outlive it’s renown for whiskey, whoring, and back-of-the-shovel justice.
+Deadwood South Dakota was an epic camp in the expanding American landscape that will long outlive it’s renown for whiskey, whoring, and back-of-the-shovel justice.
 Its blood, sweat, and ability to make folks incredibly wealthy summon our souls to bask in all of its rowdy glory.

 The reality is the glory left years ago, slammed shut like Pam’s Purple Door.
 Today the slots pay copper-nickel and the shootouts are fake.
-The disparity between the past and the present borders on shameful.
+The disparity between the past and the present borders on embarrassing.
 We think people should know that ahead of time.

 We say this will all due respect to Mr. Bullock and the town of Deadwood, SD.